CharlesAracil/charlesaracil.github.io/_posts/en/2016-09-18-Password_cracker_dont_guess_just_try.md

 **Watch out what you publish on the internet.
 Consider any information you released is no longer suitable as password material.**

+*For the sake of clarity, I've made some small approximations.
+For instance, a same password can have two different hashes, thanks to a process called salting.
+So in order to use a password cracker, you'll need to retrieve both the password and the salt.
+Read [wikipedia](https://en.wikipedia.org/wiki/Salt_(cryptography)) for more info.*

 [**next milestone: passwords just suck the big one**](released soon)